 Any French studies major with a 3.5 average or higher in the major at the end of the junior year is eligible to apply for consideration for writing a Senior Honors Thesis.

 The students undertaking a Senior Honors Thesis should have a strong mastery of the French language (written/oral).
 The proposal to be submitted for consideration should exhibit a solid knowledge of French grammar and syntax.
 The proposal must be the student’s original work and should not have been entirely revised by the Language Assistant or the tutors.

 The Senior Honors Thesis will be undertaken in addition to all required courses for the major; it does NOT replace any part of the major.

-The thesis is to be a substantial study (50-70 pages) of a carefully defined subject, an original thesis supported by critical sources.
-It will be written in French and will conform to the MLA Style Manual.
+The Thesis is to be a substantial study of a carefully defined literary or cultural subject and will center on an original thesis supported by critical sources.
+It will be written IN FRENCH and will conform to The MLA Style Manual.

 Individual Thesis Committee

-The thesis must receive a final grade of A- or higher to qualify for Honors.
-The grade will be computed by averaging the grades of the director and the readers.
+The thesis must receive a final grade of A- or higher in order to qualify for Honors.
+The grade will be computed by averaging the grades of the Director and the Readers.

-Upon completion of the thesis, there will be an oral defense in French, which will be open to all members of the Department and invited guests.
-The student will submit a clean, bound copy of the thesis to the Chair of the Department.
+Upon completion of the thesis, there will be an oral defense in French which will be open to all members of the Program in French and Francophone studies and invited guests.

 On May 15th, the student will submit a clean, bound copy of the thesis to the Chair so that it can be kept in the archives of the Department of French and Italian Studies.